1.6 Installing eDirectory

 tar xvf /tar_file_name

-The etc, opt, and var directories are created.
+This creates the etc, opt, and var directories.

 3. Export the paths as follows: